THIS DATE IN HISTORY: Sept. 5

 Video: Mark Messier was one of NHL's greatest leaders

 2006: The Pittsburgh Penguins announce the signing of forward Evgeni Malkin, the No. 2 pick in the 2004 NHL Draft.
 Malkin finishes his first NHL season with 85 points (33 goals, 52 assists) and wins the Calder Trophy as the League's top rookie.
-He wins the Art Ross Trophy as the NHL's top scorer in 2008-09, then wins the Conn Smythe Trophy as playoff MVP after helping the Penguins win the Stanley Cup for the first time since 1992.
+He wins the Art Ross Trophy as the NHL's top scorer in 2008-09, then is voted winner of the Conn Smythe Trophy as playoff MVP after helping the Penguins win the Stanley Cup for the first time since 1992.